watertap-org/watertap/docs/how_to_guides/how_to_use_loopTool_to_explore_flowsheets.rst

                   upper_limit: 0.5
                   num_samples: 3

-Example using cases, here we assume ro_build function takes in 2 options, a water type, and erd type.
+Example using sim_case, here we assume ro_build function takes in 2 options, a water type, and erd type.
 The loop tool will ran a parameter sweep over each case.

 .. code-block::

    ro_erd_analysis_simple:
       build_loop:
-         cases:
+         sim_cases:
             BGW_with_erd:
                water_type: BGW
                erd_type: pump_as_turbine